 To be inclusive, meetings shall be scheduled to suit the availability of required participants.
 When will out-of-class meetings will be held?

-Meeting Logistics Assignment: Instructors will review this assignment on the EDN.
+Meeting Logistics Assignment:

+Note that Instructors will review this assignment on the EDN.
 Please post the responses to the questions above in your Team Standards Agreement EDN Wiki prior to Class 6.

 Part 3: MBTI Team Analysis